MarkusAJacobsen/PGF/README.md

   npm run android

+# How to connect to PGC from PGF locally

+To connect to PGC locally, you need to first install the Docker toolbox.
+This will install the Oracle VM VirtualBox Manager and Docker on your machine.

+First open the Docker Quickstart Terminal.
+Navigate to the folder with PGC, and run the .sh file.
+Once the images are running, stop the images with ctrl+c or equivalent.

+Open VirtualBox, and you should have a VM already set up called "default".
+Go to "Settings", "Network", "Adapter 1", open advanced and finally "Port Forwarding".
+In the port forwarding, add a rule for TCP for host IP 127.0.0.1, with both ports set to 5555.
+You can also add 7474, 7687 and 6113 to connect the other parts of PG* backend for access.

+To connect PGF to localhost, you need to run adb reverse tcp:5555 tcp:5555.

 # Extra tools:
 ## Warning: you must set %ANROID_HOME%\platform-tools path first before use this tool.
 Run Android emulator from desktop: